Tisch Library Style Guide

 Bold/Italic/Underline

-• Only bold or italicize certain key words or short sentence fragments to show importance, emphasis, or a change.
+• Only use bold text or italicize certain key words or short sentence fragments to show importance, emphasis, or a change.

 • Italics can also be used for quotes.